Arilova

-District

 Arilova is mainly a middle-class hub.
 Arilova comes under Visakhapatnam- East Constituency.
 Arilova plays an important role in every aspect of Visakhapatnam.
 It is also known as the Health City of Visakhapatnam as many hospitals are being built in and around Arilova.

 Localities

 Kailasnagar and Sri Hari Nagar, Arilova Colony, Durganagar, TIC Point, Ambedkar Nagar, Parvathi Nagar, Apsara Colony, Mustafa Colony, Balaji Nagar, and Thotagaruvu are important residential areas in Arilova.
 The East Point golf club was also located in Arilova.
 Mudasarlova Reservoir is Located near this place.
 Hanumanthuwaka, Kailasagiri, M.V.P, Venkojipalem are places located around Visakhapatnam.

 Hospitals

 The nearest major hospitals are the Visakha Institute of Medical Science, L.V.
-Prasad Eye Hospital, Apollo hospital, Care Hospital, Gims Hospital, Pinnacle hospitals, M.B Hospital, and diabetics hospitals.
+Prasad Eye Hospital, Apollo hospital,Narayana Medciti, Care Hospital, Gims Hospital, Pinnacle hospitals, M.B Hospital, and diabetics hospitals.
 Arilova is also known as the Health City of Visakhapatnam.

 Transport

 Arilova is well connected to most locations of the city by the state-owned bus service, APSRTC.
 Arilova as Bus Rapid Transit System Roads.
 Any part of Vizag can be reached in just a few minutes.
 Arilova is directly connected to Visakhapatnam Railway Station, Dwaraka Nagar, Jagadamba Centre, MVP Colony, Asilmetta and Simhachalam.
 Arilova BRTS is a crucial part of the circuit in the city.
 Bus routes from Arilova: 69-Railway station, 60c-Jagadamba, 60b-RK Beach, 400-Gajuwaka & 500-Anakapalli.